The Big Play Out

 We target unprivileged children in the borough aged between 8 and 16 although the event is open to all.
 Some 2,000 young people attend with either their families or youth groups.
 We advertise in the local schools, youth groups, the local estates, council facilities and libraries as well as in other forms of social media.
-The young people pay £1.00 per day which lets them try everything.
+This is a FREE event, which lets the young people try everything.
 The event itself also creates a wonderful family atmosphere and many groups arrive and create a ‘base’ and bring picnics for the day.

 The day trips are exciting days out to a variety of venues.
 Most are to outdoor adventure sites where, apart from usually getting dirty and exhausted, they are designed to develop an individual’s skills such as initiative, leadership, creativity and time management.
 As well as being enjoyed, the competitive element and teamwork is of immediate benefit, for now and in the future.
 The groups also go to theme parks which are usually undertaken as a reward for completing an in-club course.
 Always popular and well deserved.
 Other outings are as simple as fruit picking or a trip to the seaside – a first for some!